waqqarchoudhary/ImageVerticalLineCounter/README.md

 ## Notes
 - Only JPG images are supported.
 - The algorithm assumes lines are perfectly vertical and continuous from top to bottom.
+- For a detailed explanation of design principles, architecture, and framework choices, please refer to the accompanying `Design_Reasoning.md` file.

 ## Contact
 For any issues, contact waqqarchoudhary@gmail.com